Additional Important Information

 B) Pilots must avoid the use of excessive power on the main apron due to poor surface conditions and pedestrian traffic in the vicinity.

-A) A road used by vehicular traffic runs east/west immediately to the south of the take-off threshold of Runway 34.
+A) A road used by vehicular traffic runs east/west immediately to the south of the take-off threshold of the closed Runway 34.

 B) Runway 20R APAPI signals are visible to the east of the extended runway centre-line where normal obstacle clearance is not guaranteed.
 They should not be used until the aircraft is aligned with the runway extended centre-line.